Which is the best Broadband?

 With some VOIP suppliers you can have virtual numbers so if you can have a local phone number in an area nowhere near where you live.
 You can also pick up your voice mail from any computer.
 You can either use special phones for this or if you have a VOIP router (free with some providers) you can use any phone including cordless multi phone systems.

-My setup is I have two local numbers in different areas which both ring on my VOIP phone in my office.
-If the call isn't picked up there within two rings they are then forwarded to my mobile.
+My setup is I have a local 01604 number which rings on my VOIP phone in my office.
+If the call isn't picked up there within two rings it is then forwarded to my mobile.

 Areas covered: Kingsthorpe, Brixworth, Spratton, Boughton, Pitsford, Chapel Brampton, Church Brampton, Holdenby, Teeton, Ravensthorpe, East Haddon, Coton, Hollowell, Creaton, Guilsborough, Cottesbrooke, Thornby, Hanging Houghton, Lamport, Scaldwell, Old, Walgrave, Hannington, Holcot, Draughton, Maidwell, Kelmarsh, Harrington, Arthingworth and Haselbech.
 Northampton, Northamptonshire, Market Harborough, Moulton, Overstone, Sywell, Mears Ashby, Broughton, Great Cransley, Loddington, Thorpe Malsor, Orton, Arthingworth, Clipston, Naseby, Cold Ashby, Sibbertoft, Sulby, Welford, West Haddon, Long Buckby, Whiton, Great Brington, Little Brington, Nobottle, Duston, New Duston, Althorpe, Harlestone, Dallington, Kettering, Rothwell, Desborough, Wellingborough, Pychley, Wilby, Earls Barton, Ecton, Great Billing, Little Houghton, Cgenhoe, Whiston, Great Doddington, Mears Ashby, Hardwick, GReat Harrowden, Orlingbury, Isham, Burton Latimer, Finedon, Kislingbury, Harpole, Upton, Duston, Little Brington, Whilton, Great Brington, Althorpe, LOng Buckby,East Haddon, Ravensthorpe, Wets Haddon, Kelmarsh, Naseby, Harrington, Arthingworth, Clipston, Sulby, Sibbertoft, Welford, Hisbands Bosworth, Great Oxendon, Braybrooke, Loddington, Dingley, Stoke Albany, East Carlton, Cottingham, Great Oakley, Newton, Geddington, Weekly, Rushton, Glendon Hall.